localpk/content/README.md

 [Custom components](https://using-remark.gatsbyjs.org/custom-components/) are basically ReactJS components.
 These are used here to produce custom UI elements from user generated contents that otherwise is not so straightforward to produce and sometime impossible.
 There are few things that need to be made sure when using these components:

-• The values for all attributes are in string type
+- The values for all attributes are in string type
-• closing tag must be provided e.g. <my-component /> is not allowed
+- closing tag must be provided e.g. `<my-component />` is not allowed

 Here is the list of Custom Components available for Local PK content: